Star Wars STEM Activities for May the 4th Be With You Science

 Colorful Patterns in Melting Ice: Remember when Luke was frozen to the ceiling upside down in a wampa cave on the ice planet Hoth?
 Explore the structure of ice — and ice melting — in this colorful activity.

 Junkbots: Robots from Recycled Materials: Lots of robots in Star Wars are "junk droids," robots made from salvaged and assorted parts.
 With a few simple electronic parts (e.g., a motor and AA batteries), kids can build their own junkbots using parts from the recycling or craft supplies bin.
 Kids might make a robot inspired by R2-D2, or come up with their own custom droid design.
 (See the brushbot activity for another robot-building activity to get inspired by ways a robot can move.)

 (Lesson plans for educators: Building Junkbots—Robots from Recycled Materials and Vibrobots— Tiny Robots from Scratch.
-For other lessons and activities to explore robotics and robotics engineering with students, see the Teach About Robotics with Free STEM Lessons & Activities collection.)
+For other lessons and activities to explore robotics and robotics engineering with students, see the Robotics Projects, Lessons, and Activities for Teachers collection.)

 How Does a Hovercraft Hover?: Landspeeders and hovercraft appear in many places in Star Wars.
 In this activity, kids make a simple hover-inspired vehicle using a balloon and CD.
 These air-powered vehicles are great for backyard fun!

 Build a Gumdrop Geodesic Dome: The desert planet of Tatooine where Luke Skywalker grows up is spotted with dome-shaped structures.
 (Tip: when this family built domes at home, they gave the activity a geometry focus!)

 9. Slime Worthy of Jabba the Hutt